-- Obtains funds from members for the purpose of providing those members with investment management services; - Commits to its members that its business purpose is to invest funds solely for returns from capital appreciation, investment income or both; and - Measures and evaluates the performance of all its investments on a fair value basis.
+- obtains funds from members for the purpose of providing those members with investment management services; - commits to its members that its business purpose is to invest funds solely for returns from capital appreciation, investment income or both; and - measures and evaluates the performance of all its investments on a fair value basis.

-The Fund's product disclosure statement details its objectives of providing services to members which include investing in equities, fixed income securities and private equity for the purpose of returns in the form of income and capital appreciation.
+The Fund's Product Disclosure Statements detail its objectives of providing services to members which include investing in equities, fixed income securities and private equity for the purpose of returns in the form of income and capital appreciation.

-The Fund reports to its members via an annual report, and to its management, via internal management reports, on a fair value basis.
+The Fund reports to its members, via an annual report, and to its management, via internal management reports, on a fair value basis.
 All investments are reported at fair value to the extent allowed by AASB 1056 in the Fund's annual report.
-The Fund has a clearly documented exit strategy for all of its investments.